FIWARE-Ops/FIWARE-Legal/FIWARELabTermsAndConditions.md

 ## Severability

-If any part of this Agreement is held by a court of competent jurisdiction to be invalid, illegal or unenforceable, the remaining parts of this Agreement will remain in full force and effect.
+If any part of this Agreement is held by a court of competent jurisdiction to be invalid, illegal or unenforceable, the remaining parts of This Agreement will remain in full force and effect.
 In such circumstances, the Parties shall negotiate in good faith in order to agree the terms of a mutually satisfactory provision, achieving as nearly as possible the same commercial effect, to be substituted for the provision which is found to be invalid, illegal or unenforceable.

 ## Waivers

-The failure or delay by either Party to this Agreement to exercise or enforce any right, power or remedy under this Agreement shall not be deemed to operate as a waiver of any such right, power or remedy; nor shall any single or partial exercise by any party operate so as to bar the exercise or enforcement thereof or of any right, power or remedy on any later occasion.
+The failure or delay by either Party to This Agreement to exercise or enforce any right, power or remedy under This Agreement shall not be deemed to operate as a waiver of any such right, power or remedy; nor shall any single or partial exercise by any party operate so as to bar the exercise or enforcement thereof or of any right, power or remedy on any later occasion.

 ## Successors and Assigns